Chanua

 Master's thesis project (individual)

-Immersion in the local context of Lamu island to understand the socio-cultural norms, beliefs and lifestyle.
+Immersion in the local context to understand the socio-cultural norms, beliefs and lifestyle.

 1.